nchen93/nchen93.github.io/_pages/about.md

 ## 📰 News

+- 📅 `[January/2026]` A collaborative paper was accepted by Cluster Computing!
 - 📅 `[December/2025]` 我入选了“**2025年中国科协青年人才托举工程博士生专项**”！托举学会是**中国通信学会**！
-- 📅 `[December/2025]` My first-author paper was submitted to IEEE IoT-J for review!
-- 📅 `[May/2025]` A collaborative paper was accepted by Transactions on Emerging Telecommunications Technologies!
-- 📅 `[May/2025]` A collaborative paper was accepted by Cluster Computing!
+- 📅 `[March/2025]` Guest Editor of Electronics Special Issue "[**Application of AI in UAVs**](https://www.mdpi.com/journal/electronics/special_issues/FW7A5WF45P)"

 <details>
 <summary>More...</summary>
 <div markdown="1">

+- 📅 `[May/2025]` A collaborative paper was accepted by Transactions on Emerging Telecommunications Technologies!
-- 📅 `[April/2025]` My first-author paper was submitted to IEEE TWC for review!
+- 📅 `[May/2025]` A collaborative paper was accepted by Cluster Computing!
-- 📅 `[March/2025]` Guest Editor of Electronics Special Issue "[**Application of AI in UAVs**](https://www.mdpi.com/journal/electronics/special_issues/FW7A5WF45P)"
 - 📅 `[January/2025]` A collaborative paper was accepted by Sensors!
-- 📅 `[December/2024]` My first-author paper was submitted to IEEE TCCN for review!
 - 📅 `[December/2024]` My paper was accepted by IEEE IoT-J!
-- 📅 `[November/2024]` A collaborative paper was submitted to IEEE TNSE!
 - 📅 `[September/2024]` A collaborative paper was accepted by IEEE TNSM!
-- 📅 `[September/2024]` My first-author paper was submitted to IEEE TWC for review!
 - 📅 `[August/2024]` A collaborative paper was accepted by Automated Software Engineering!
 - 📅 `[July/2024]` My paper was accepted by IEEE COMST!
 - 📅 `[June/2024]` A collaborative paper was accepted by China Communications!